An Organized Freezer Saves Money

 The inventory chart is just an example but you see how you can fill it out to best fit your needs.
 Let me explain how this works.
 Look at Beef Cutlets.
 On the right-hand side of this chart, you will see 8,7,6,5,4,3,2,1.
 This means I have 8 packages of cutlets in the freezer.
 Let’s say tonight I take out a package to eat.
 I would mark through the number eight (8).
 Then I can see I still have seven (7) packages of cutlets left.
 A very simple method but works great.
 I know exactly how much I have without having to dig through the freezer.
 This will also let you know when its time to start looking for those sales to restock you your favorite items.

 You can buy colored self-sticking dots to make what type of meat you are putting in the freezer.
 I don’t do this because I have a separate shelf for each kind of meat, but if you have very limited freezer space and have to mix kinds of meats you may want to color code items for easier location.
 My suggestions are as follows: Beef – brown, Pork – white, Chicken – yellow.
 Those are the main ones.
 These peel off color dots can be purchased at Walmart of a dollar store.
 This really helps if you use butcher paper so you will know if you are looking at chicken and not pork or beef.

-I hope this article on organizing your freezer will get you on your way to saving money and less trouble finding what you need.
+I hope this article on getting and maintaining an organized freezer will get you on your way to saving money, and less trouble finding what you need.
 This method is simple and will save you money.
 You won’t buy meat at the store that you didn’t really need and you won’t waste any foods that may have been hidden in the back of the freezer.